6 Ways to Protect Your cats & Yourself from Cat Scratch Disease

 What is Cat Scratch Disease?

-Cat scratch disease is caused by a bacteria called Bartonela henselae, which is spread among cats—and more rarely among other mammals, including dogs—primarily by fleas.
+Cat scratch disease is caused by a bacteria called Bartonela henselae, which is spread among cats---and more rarely among other mammals, including dogs---primarily by fleas.
 In rare cases, B henselae may be transmitted from infected cats to humans via scratches or bite wounds.
 “Children younger than five years of age and immunocompromised individuals are at greater risk for cat scratch disease.”

 The Centers for Disease Control Have Cat Scratch Fever on Their Radar

-new study by the Centers for Disease Control (CDC) found that 12,500 people are diagnosed with cat scratch disease (CSD) every year, making it more common than previously thought.
+A new study by the Centers for Disease Control (CDC) found that 12,500 people are diagnosed with cat scratch disease (CSD) every year, making it more common than previously thought.
 The CDC study estimates that about 500 CSD patients per year become so sick, they require hospitalization.

 6 Ways to Protect Yourself and Your Cat